 - Mr. Lipman has acted as outside litigation counsel to several broker dealers, and also has represented scores of registered representatives, who regularly call on him to initiate and defend claims involving employment matters, contract disputes and FINRA arbitrations.

-- For 15 years, Mr. Lipman has represented a New York-based independent television program distributor, in matters ranging from breach of contract to copyright infringement, in federal courts in New York and Dallas, Texas, in New York state court, and in arbitration.
+- For almost 20 years, Mr. Lipman has represented a New York-based independent television program distributor, in matters ranging from breach of contract to copyright infringement, in federal courts in New York and Dallas, Texas, in New York state court, and in arbitration.

 Mr. Lipman serves on the board of Ramapo for Children, a non-profit that runs a summer camp in Rhinebeck, New York, for children with cognitive and behavioral challenges, and other special needs, and conducts programs throughout the tri-state area and beyond for parents, teachers, and youth-service professionals who interact with such children.